vivocha/bot-sdk/README.md

 2. implementing the `getStartMessage(request: BotRequest)` which is called by Vivocha to start a bot instance only at the very beggining of a conversation with a user;

-More details can be found in the `examples/sample-wit.ts(.js)` sample files.
+More details can be found in the dedicated `examples/sample-wit.ts(.js)` sample files.

+#### Wit.ai Hint & Tips

+- use BotRequest/BotResponse `context.contexts` array property to set contexts, in order to drive your bot in taking decisions about which conversation flow branch follow and about what reply to the user.
+To check contexts, the `WitAiBot`class provides the `inContext()` method.
+See the example to discover more;

+- in each intent mapping handler which decides to terminate the conversation, remember to send back a response with the `event` property set to `end`.

 ---